Pennsylvania Educational Improvement Tax Credits (EITC), Pre-K Scholarship Tax Credit (PKTC), & Opportunity Scholarship Tax Credit (OSTC)

 Tax Advantages to Businesses (as of April 2017):

 Tax credits equal 75% of a business' contribution up to a maximum of $750,000 for EITC and OSTC donations and $200,000 for PKTC donations.
 Tax credits may be applied against the tax liability only for the tax year in which the contribution is made.

 The tax credit for the EITC and OSTC programs can increase to 90% if a business agrees to provide the same financial support for two consecutive tax years.

 For the PKTC program, businesses may receive a 100% tax credit up to the first $10,000 and receive a tax credit equal to 90% for any additional amount donated - up to a maximum of $200,000 - per taxable year.

 Remaining donations to any of the programs program (10% / 25%) may be eligible as a charitable donation on your federal tax return.
 Please consult your tax advisor for details and eligibility requirements.

 Deadlines for applications are published each March/April.
-Traditionally, all NEW applications are due July 1, 2017 (due to the weekend this year it is Monday, July 3) and renewal applications are due beginning May 15, 2017.
+Traditionally, all NEW applications are due July 1 and renewal applications are due beginning May 15.
 In recent years, all funding has been allocated within hours/days of when the businesses are able to apply.
 Please check the OSTC/EITC/PKTC websites for additional details.